smijares/mbcs2024/README.md

 ## Models

+Pre-trained models to generate the results in this paper are available in the [GICI website](https://gici.uab.cat/GiciWebPage/downloads.php).

 ## Training a model

 To train a model, call the `train` command in the architecture script using the corresponding options.
 For example: